 Choosing a Grow Source: Seeds vs. Clones

 After you choose your grow medium, select your grow space, and get all of the equipment set up, you’ll have to fill the space with some marijuana plants!
 There are two ways to start cannabis plants—from seed or from clone.
-You may be wondering should I start from seed or from clone?
-In this article I’ll break down the pros and cons to each so you can understand which option is best for you.

 One thing to keep in mind—only the female cannabis plant produces the buds we all enjoy so thoroughly.
 Males do not produce buds and the presence of males during the flowering cycle will result in pollinated female plants that produce seeds.
 To sum it up, you don’t want male marijuana plants anywhere near your garden unless you are breeding.

 Starting cannabis plants from seed is the natural, tried and true way to begin growing pot.
 It is important to understand that there are three different types of seeds.

 Regular Seeds: Regular cannabis seeds are bred by crossing a male and female cannabis plant to produce offspring.
 The seeds will contain both male and female plants.
 This means that roughly half of the seeds you germinate will need to be culled to separate the males from females.